 I figured I’d make a post about (hot) teas that I love.
 Some people I talk to call me a tea connoisseur.
 I tend to brush these comments off as I’m still learning.

-Also keep in mind that different teas needs different temperatures to brew.
+Also, keep in mind that different teas need different temperatures to brew.
 If you use too high of a temperature for brewing, you will burn the leaves and make the tea bitter.
 Black and Herbal can take boiling water temps (208-212 degrees Fahrenheit).
 Oolong is a medium boil (180-190 degrees Fahrenheit).
 White and green teas have to be hot but not boiling (170-185 degrees Fahrenheit).

 I found these at a local convention.
 Lots of different kinds of loose teas.
 I’ve liked Blueberry Fusion, Moroccan Mint Green Tea, Spice Garden Rooibos, and White Chai.
 I haven’t dabbled as much as I would like with this company’s tea, but trust me there is a lot that they offer.

 I found their tea in a store a few years ago.
 It’s local to my state.
 They have both tea bags and loose tea.
 I like their Moroccan Mint with green tea (again), White Georgia Peach (also available as a rooibos tea), Gojiberry Blueberry (green tea), Gyokuro, and Sencha.
 And still so many other kinds yet to try.
 This is tea selection heaven.